AndroidMusicVideos/ACC-Generic/README.md

 easy to use

-3 hour a day customer support!
+3 hours a day customer support!

 Extra Notes
 -----------
 Thank you so much for downloading my program!

+To contribute,

-You can also donate to North Point Studios.
+You can donate to North Point Studios, or

-Another way you can help is by helping with development, marketing, and advertising.
+you can help by helping with development, marketing, or advertising.